 Driven by a heartfelt conviction that only by fully understanding a problem one can come up with solutions, I decided to embark on a new journey: a PhD study.
 In 2018 I was awarded a Fulbright Scholarship to complete a PhD in Educational Leadership and Policy Studies at the University of Vermont.
 My dream is to further understand social policy issues related to education and inequality so that I can contribute to better inform policy makers and academia on evidence-based policies and best practices to tackle social problems that involve children and youth.
 One topic I am interested in is out-of-school programs and its impact on cultivating grit, bridging the learning gap between less advantaged kids and more advantaged kids as well as providing social entrepreneurial skills for unserved youth.
 I am currently working on an education project in Chile related to summer learning and the use of online courses at the high school level to enhance learning outcomes.

 As I look back at how this journey started, I can confirm what Nelson Mandela said about education: “it is the most powerful weapon you can use to change the world”.
-Indeed, the education that I received at UWC not only changed my life, but it gave me the tools and the grit to wanting to make the world a better place for young people.
+Indeed, the education that I received at UWC not only changed my life, but it gave me the tools and the grit to want to make the world a better place for young people.
 Last week I taught my first class at the University of Vermont.
 It was a class about inclusion policies in education settings in Colombia and the role of social entrepreneurship.
 Standing there in front of 77 undergraduate students was magical: I remembered the days I spent in my room or at the library trying to do my homework and thinking that I would never make it.
 Students gave me a great feedback: They said that the class was engaging and that they learned a lot.
 That day, I reminisced about what Daniel taught me: “be the eagle”.
 I can only thank God, my family and friends, my neighborhood and UWC for teaching me the importance of caring for others.
 Without a doubt, UWC instilled this idea that education has a social purpose: To serve others and I will carry that idea as a badge.
 I think that I have learned to fly.